-The Jazz à la Cité festival returns this year for its 12th edition.
-A concert at the FEU, presented by the musician Anson Jones, freshly arrived from New York City and now 2022-2023 Fulbright-Harriet Hale Woolley scholar and FEU resident, who will perform on stage personals creations as well as jazz classics.
+The Jazz à la Cité festival returns this October for its 12th edition.
+The FEU will hold a concert by the musician Anson Jones, who is a current Fulbright-Harriet Hale Woolley scholar.
+Jones, recently arrived from New York City, will perform personal compositions and jazz classics.

 Date: Tuesday, October 18 | Time: 8pm | Facebook Event